 If I walk in a room I may notice the radio in the background and find it too distracting to hold a conversation.
 My brain doesn’t filter out background noise like it does for most people.
 This is something I notice with my son a lot.
 Often outdoors he can freeze as he hears a sound of a vehicle in the distance that most of us wouldn’t notice it but for him it’s completely imposing and can often scare him as he knows as it gets closer it will get louder and he’ll have to cover his ears as it hurts.

 Firstly I see a lot of the negatives as society imposed.
-It ls so bad that my senses are stronger than others?
-Well only when it causes discomfort and perhaps in a different society it wouldn’t be a disadvantage in fact it could entirely be positive.
-For all the downsides there has to be an up.
-So yes I’m sensitive but that makes me caring, considerate and empathetic.
+It ls so bad that our senses are stronger than others?
+That some children/adults are non verbal?
+That we choose truth over politeness.
+If society was more accepting of differences we would all have our place playing to our strengths instead of trying to be something we are not.
+However there are real disabilities associated with Autism and there is so much struggle for parents of autistic children like myself.
+And despite the difficulties we have I focus on the positives.
+So for me, yes I’m sensitive but that makes me caring, considerate and empathetic.
 Yes I might be blunt but you’ll know I’ll never lie to you and having no filter makes me hilarious to be around 😂.
-I might lack some social skills but I genuinely care for people. and consider myself to be helpful.
+I genuinely care for people and animals.
 I will always fight and speak up for what is right and just.
-I am extremely passionate and this is evident in my business.
-I’m not motivated by money and will always put people first.

 Starting my own fitness business with no previous experience I think I’ve proved how creative I am and I continually create, adapt, innovate and drive positive change.
 I can do the unexpected, take risks and make great things happen.
 My kids will grow up knowing they are amazing and what they lack in social skills they’ll make up for in humour, creativity and innovative ideas.

-I’m Autistic and proud of it and don’t want anyone like me to feel shame or stigma which is why I’m doing this post.
+I’m Autistic and proud of it and don’t want anyone like me to feel shame or stigma.
 Yes it’s been hard figuring out that all the things I have been ashamed or embarrassed about are just my different brain but there’s lots more people like me.
 Some of us still blindly going about our lives not knowing that’s why we are the way we are.
+I recognise it in many people But often adults have no idea that they could even be autistic as they associate it with childhood disability.

-Girls/Women especially are massively under diagnosed yet it’s very likely there is as many of us as there are male autistics.
+Girls/Women are massively under diagnosed yet it’s very likely there is as many of us as there are male autistics.
 They can mask so well at school teachers don’t see it, they tend to do enough to look like they are coping even when they are riddled with anxiety.
 The diagnostic criteria has been traditionally set up for males and for this reason many of the female traits are disregarded.
 There is still so much work to do to change this and it’s important it does change.
 A diagnosis is not necessary for most.
-As an adult you can diagnose yourself if you believe you are Autistic you probably are.
-But children can benefit from diagnosis.
-Society needs to change to make the world comfortable for all of us, not just the ones who speak the loudest.
-My son suffers massive pain and distress eating his lunch in the school canteen because of the noise and the way it all echoes around him but now he is able to wear his ear defenders he’s much happier.
-I don’t think this would happen without a diagnosis.
+As an adult you can diagnose yourself if you believe you are Autistic you very likely are.

 For all the difficulties there might be fitting in a society not designed for us there’s lots about us to celebrate too.
 I truly believe that for every part our brain that seems it’s lacking, there’s another part that’s making up for it and we should find it, embrace it, work with it, nourish it and thrive.